The historic Nine Mile Stark School House and the Church are maintained to benefit and serve the community.

 In 2012 the Nine Mile Community Center added an outdoor pavillion to the property to give a place for covered outdoor picnics and activities.

 The buildings on the Community Center property are used throughout the year for various community events and are available for rent for private parties as well as public community events.
 All functions and events are subject to the application process and approval by the Nine Mile Community Center Board of Directors.
+The purpose of the Nine Mile Community Center Board is to provide and furnish a community center at which meetings of religious, educational, literary, charitable and social groups may be held in the present and for many years to come.

 Recent uses include: Nine Mile Weed Group, Open Land Working Group, Nine Mile Land Use Planning Group, Water Trust, and Nine Mile Creek Restoration group meetings.
 Missoula County officials also use the Center for public hearings, as an information center for briefing meetings during forest fires and wildlife encounters (grizzly bears, wolves).
-During election campaigns, it provides a location for candidate fora.
+During election campaigns, it provides a location for candidate forums.
 The Community Center functions as the valley's social center, hosting holiday craft fairs and potlucks, and provides space for weddings, graduation celebrations, and summer barbecues.